Drill4J/realworld-demo/README.md

 3. This data is sent to [Drill4J Backend Admin](http://localhost:8091) that tracks changes in application and produces metrics (_Coverage_, _Risks_, _Recommended tests_)

-4. _Recommended tests_ are fed back into test automation scripts via [recommendedTests.gradle](./recommendedTests.gradle) task to enable execution of only necessary tests
+4. _Recommended tests_ are fed back into test automation scripts via [gradle task](./test2run.gradle) to enable execution of only necessary tests

 5. [Drill4J Admin Panel](http://localhost:8091) provides an overview of collected data and metrics.